 Llanthony Secunda Priory’s grounds are open all year round.

 Our knowledgeable volunteer guides bring to life 900 years of history.
-Join a tour at 2pm on our open days, and discover more about the canons who fled Llanthony Prima, and how they established a rich and powerful religious community in Gloucester.
+Join a tour at 11.30am on our open days, and discover more about the canons who fled Llanthony Prima, and how they established a rich religious community in Gloucester.
+Tickets for tours are charged at £5 per person.
+We can accept both cash and card payment.
+Tickets can be pre-purchased by contacting us by email at: firstname.lastname@example.org.

 The nearest public car parks are located at Gloucester Quays, or just off Southgate Street.
 In the evenings and at weekends, Gloucester College runs a pay and display car park, accessed from Llanthony Road.